Z80 blinkenlights

 In the 1980s I worked with CMOS Z80 and battery buffered SRAM at my

 job.
-It was quite a work to give the Z80 decent brown-out
+It was quite a challenge to give the Z80 decent brown-out

 capabilities.
 Finally we used a MAX690 chip.
 This 8 pin voltage